shaloo/docs.arcana/docs/validators/index.md

 # DKG Validators

+!!! note "Trusted Partners Only"

-Only trusted parties can participate as DKG validator nodes as of now.
-In the future, we plan to have a process for onboarding additional third-party validators for the DKG nodes.
+      Currently, only trusted partners can participate in the ADKG protocol as third-party [[concept-validator-nodes|DKG validator nodes]].
+We are planning to onboard other third-party validators in the future.

 [[onboard-validators|Onboarding Guide :octicons-checkbox-16:]]{ .md-button }